realworldocaml/book/en/variables-and-functions.md

 linguistic terms.
 Isn't the whole point of a variable that it can vary?

-The answer to this is that variables in OCaml (and in generaly in functional languages) are really more like variables in an equation than a variable in an imperative language.
+The answer to this is that variables in OCaml (and generally in functional languages) are really more like variables in an equation than a variable in an imperative language.
 If you think about the mathematical equation `x(y + z) = xy + xz`, there's no notion of